 Authorship: Discourse, A Series on Architecture

-Please join us in celebrating Princeton School of Architecture's inaugural publication in the Discourse series, Authorship.
+Princeton School of Architecture releases the inaugural publication in the Discourse series, Authorship.
 This premier volume is edited by Monica Ponce de Leon with contributions by Ellie Abrons, Lucia Allais, Frank Barkow, Regine Leibinger, Marshall Brown, Peter Eisenman, Hal Foster, Curt Gambetta, Sylvia Lavin, Thom Mayne, Antoine Picon, Florencia Pita, Jackilin Bloom, Jesse Reiser, Julian Rose, and Eda Yetim.
-All attendees will receive a copy of Authorship at the event.

 Authorship critically examines emergent themes in contemporary architecture by revisiting the seemingly defunct notion of design authorship.
 As we revel in the death of the master architect, how do we come to terms with the shifting role of creativity in architecture’s cultural production?
 In Authorship, a cross-disciplinary group of designers and scholars explores this topic through a myriad of lenses.
 Subjects include the impact of digital tools and computational scripts on the conception of buildings in the age of robotics, the current climate of appropriation and sampling as a counter-form of authorship, and the rise of reauthored materials in a post-digital age.
 These questions are cast against alternative ideas of authorship that, in turn, reposition the history of architecture.
 Featured essays investigate the separation between the personal and the authored while other contributions expose meaning, symbolism, and iconography as the subjects of authority―not authorship.
 Ultimately, this book dismantles, realigns, and reassembles disparate architectural conditions to form new ways of thinking.